 There are quite a few snorkelers that have to overcome some feeling of claustrophobia when putting on a traditional mask for snorkeling.
 You won’t run into that issue when you’re using goggles that cover your whole face as you get with such a full face mask.

 Feeling Free and Not Locked In

-Everything is spacious around your eyes and there’s no limitation with regards to your view.
+Everything is spacious around your eyes and there’s no limitation with regards to your view as even the dry snorkel tube is not anywhere in your view.
 A traditional mask and snorkel are pretty small and will make you feel locked in.

 These kinds of full face masks won’t cause that feeling as they cover your whole face including your nose and mouth.
 The view feels natural and you can truly enjoy nature’s beauty underwater.

 Get the right size!